john-s-lin/can-covid-wave/README.md

 #### Update: 2021-10-29

 Writing a bunch of assignments at the moment for school and have upcoming evaluations for other courses so this personal project will be put on the backburner for now.
+Will return when my schedule clears up slightly.